 There are two basic types of systems; analog and digital.
 Analog systems commonly use FM modulation to transfer voice information and digital systems use some form of phase modulation to transfer digital voice and data information.
-Although analog systems are capable of providing many of the services that digital systems offer, digital systems offer added flexibility as digital cellular systems can ordinarily serve several subscribers on a single radio channel at the same time.
+Although analog systems are capable of providing many of the services that digital systems offer, digital systems offer added flexibility as digital cellular systems can ordinatily serve

+CIERAIC several subscribers on a single radio channel at the same time.
 Depending on the type of system, this can range from 3 to over 20.
-To allow this, almost all digital cellular systems share the fundamental characteristics of digitizing and compressing voice information to accomplish this.
+To allow this, almost all digital cellular 33 - 1 systems share the fundamental characteristics of digitizing and compressing voice information to accomplish this.
 This allows a single radio channel to be divided into several sub-channels (communication channels).
 Each communication channel can serve a single customer.
 Because each subscriber typically uses the cellular system for only a few minutes a day, several subscribers can share each one of these communication channels during the day.
-As a rule, 20 - 32 subscribers can share each communications channels (sub-channels), a cell site with 25 radio channels can support 4000 to 6400 subscribers.
+As a rule, 20 - 32 subscribers can share each communication channel; so if a digital radio channel has 8 communications channels (sub-channels), a cell site with 25 radio channels can support 4000 to 6400 subscribers.